-Fred V & Grafix: They produce uplifting dancefloor D&B of the finest caliber, can’t wait to see them at Middle East next month!
+Fred V & Grafix: They produce uplifting dancefloor D&B of the finest caliber, can’t wait to see them in the Middle East next month!
 Their music sounds like they truly learned from their contemporaries.
 Forward-thinking with dance appeal.

-Ivy Lab: A veteran collaboration that is thinking way forward.
-A near-perfect fusion of soul, funk and R&B with future-minded moody D&B. Only a couple of releases, but all pure gold.
+Ivy Lab: A veteran collaboration that is thinking the way forward.
+A near-perfect fusion of soul, funk, and R&B with future-minded moody D&B. Only a couple of releases, but all pure gold.

 That’s 5, deal with it 😛